ionic-team/ionic-docs/docs/api/input.md

 ### Using the Modern Syntax

-Using the modern syntax involves two steps:
+Using the modern syntax involves three steps:

 1. Remove `ion-label` and use the `label` property on `ion-input` instead.
 The placement of the label can be configured using the `labelPlacement` property on `ion-input`.
 2. Move input-specific properties from `ion-item` on to `ion-input`.
 This includes the `counter`, `counterFormatter`, `fill`, and `shape` properties.